One week on: The slap that was heard around the world

 It has been just over a week since the altercation at the 94th Academy Awards in which actor Will Smith stormed the stage and lashed out at comedian Chris Rock.

-Here, the PA news agency takes a look back at the major developments in the story of the slap that was heard around the world.
+Here, we take a look back at the major developments in the story of the slap that was heard around the world.

 – Sunday March 27